Oil Steadies After Fall in U.S. Inventory

-Oil prices were steady on Thursday, after the market reached multi-month highs earlier in the week, prompting some investors to take profits.
+Oil prices wavered between slight gains and losses on Thursday after the market reached multi-month highs earlier in the week, prompting some investors to take profits.

 Continue Reading Below